hdatteln/shoppingListBot/HowTo.md

       console.log('Bot is listening on port ' + port)
    });
    ```
-3) Creating a URL for our Node Server to Accept Events:
+3) Now, we need to create a public a URL for our node server, so that can accept events sent from Slack.
-    So you can develop locally, without having to constantly redeploy.
+   A completed slack bot would be deployed into a production environment and configured to be available to send and receive http requests.
+But while you are developing locally, it would be tiresome if you had to constantly redeploy your app in order to test your last changes.
+    'ngrok' is a handy solution for this, which sets up tunnelling and a temporary public URL for your local node app.
     Follow the steps here: https://api.slack.com/tutorials/tunneling-with-ngrok
     In the last step, run `./ngrok http 3000` (3000 matches the port in your express)
 4) Create a URL endpoint to accepts the events on our Express server.
 Let's use this format: